w0lfzk1n/whatsapp-discord-bridge/GUIDE.md

    - Name it something like "WhatsApp Chats" or "WA Bridge"
 4. Right-click on the **category** you just created
 5. Click **"Copy ID"** - this is your `DISCORD_CHANNEL_ID` (category ID)
-6. (Optional) Create a separate channel for admin commands
+6. Create a separate channel for admin commands
 7. Right-click on that channel and **"Copy ID"** - this is your `ADMIN_DISCORD_CHANNEL_ID`

 **Important:** The `DISCORD_CHANNEL_ID` should be a **category ID**, not a regular channel ID.
 All WhatsApp chat channels will be created inside this category for better organization.